NodeDiver/subscriptn-simple/fly-deployment-plan.md

 ## 📋 Overview

-Deploy SubscriptN (Next.js + PostgreSQL) to Fly.io using their containerized infrastructure.
+Deploy Bitinfrashop (Next.js + PostgreSQL) to Fly.io using their containerized infrastructure.
 This plan covers both the application and database setup.

 ---